andavi/hnefatafl/README.md

 #### Things I Learned

-* With an arrow function and destructuring, a deep copy of a two-dimensional array can now be done in one line:
+* With an arrow function and spreading, a deep copy of a two-dimensional array can now be done in one line:

         const newBoard = this.state.board.map(row => [ ...row ]);